Jellyfish-Insights/andromeda/scraper/README.md

 ## Debugging

+### Attaching to a running process
+Unfortunately, it is not possible to attach PDB (Python Debugger) to a running process the same way you would attach GDB to a C program.
+[Some](https://stackoverflow.com/questions/54205110/attaching-python-debugger)
+[workarounds](https://devguide.python.org/gdb/) have been tried, but they are so inconvenient they should really be the last option.
+Therefore, your best bet is to closely analyze the log files.
 ### Log files

 If you run the program as a container, log files will be available at the volume